-Here are 10 Cambodia travel tips as well as some important advice:
+Here are 10 Cambodia travel tips as well as some important advice.

 If you’re an Australian in Cambodia, you may cry every time you make an ATM withdrawal.

-If you pay for your expenses with a credit card, check what fees will be added – most charge 2-3%.
+If you pay for your expenses with a credit card, check what fees will be added.
+Most charge 2-3%.

-When eating out, five meals and drinks costs around $30 USD (sometimes less) at most reputable and family friendly restaurants.
+When eating out, five meals and drinks cost us around $30 USD (sometimes less) at most reputable and family friendly restaurants.

 If you have a family of four people or more, check that the hotel will be sending you two tuk tuks.